-People also differ from each other in the life choices they make in terms of college majors and careers.
-CI-TATIONS.
+People also differ from each other in terms of important life choices; examples include choice of college major and career.
 As we will show, these choices reflect a dynamic interplay of abilities, interests, and temperament in response to the long term patterns of reinforcements achieved by each individual.
 These patterns of reinforcement, in combination with original differences in sensitivities to environmental cues can result in group differences that are structured in a completely different manner than the structure of personality normally seen at the between individual level.